 Laser treatment is permanent but due to the effects of the ageing process on the eye, vision can deteriorate slightly over time, and laser treatment will not prevent the development of presbyopia, which means that reading glasses may still be needed.

-100% of AVC patients achieve driving standard and 99% of patients achieve 20/20 vision following Laser Eye Surgery at our London clinic.
+100% of AVC patients achieve the driving standard and 99% of patients achieve 20/20 vision following Laser Eye Treatment at our London clinic.

 Implantable Contact Lenses

 This procedure is another excellent alternative for people who suffer from dry eyes, thin corneas or have high prescriptions.